XxCHANDLERxX/notes/sci206/README.md

    resistance and will heat up and melt, damaging the plate.
  - If a spark occurs near something combustible, fire results.

-Demo: Inside of a microwave.
+*Demo:*: Inside of a microwave.
  - Magnetron
  - Power supply (sometimes varies its output, sometimes magnetron varies pull).
  - Three switches: on/off, timer (?), and killswitch.
 Killswitch is tripped when door is open--short circuits and melts a fuse.

-Demo: White light shone through a prism.
+*Demo:*: White light shone through a prism.

-Demo: Record printing.
+*Demo:*: Record printing.
 Copper plate is a heavy cast of an original recording.
 It is used to stamp other stampers for mass production.
 Hihg-quality master plates can be cut directly with diamond needles, that are of the highest quality but can't be used in mass produciton due to degradation.

 Refraction
-Demo: Laser light bending through a block of plastic (?).
+*Demo:*: Laser light bending through a block of plastic (?).
 Concave vs. Convex mirrors / lenses.
-Demo: Magnifying glass focusing image of classroom lights onto a sheet of paper.
+*Demo:*: Magnifying glass focusing image of classroom lights onto a sheet of paper.
 Note: diagram describes a projector, not a magnifying glass, which is a "virtual image".
 Take another physics class to learn about that.
 Lenses have a single focal length, and two (?) focal points, one on either side